akgaur05/LIRI-node-app/README.md

 LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 # Steps
- **The image folder has been added to show the command and results.
+ **The image/steps folder has been added to show the commands and their results.
  1. In bash run commands,
     a. node liri.js spotify-this-song "Roses" to see the songs details